Skip to main content

 External Services Configuration

 xRx requires three external services: LLM, Text-to-Speech, and Speech-to-Text.
-Configure these services by setting the environment variables in the .env file inside the simple-agent application.
+Configure these services by copying the env-example.txt to a .env file and setting the environment variables inside the simple-app application.

 LLMs